AhmedHeikall/e-commerce-system/README.md

-## e-commerce system in Java with full use of OOP principles: encapsulation, inheritance, polymorphism, and abstraction.
+# e-commerce system in Java with full use of OOP principles: encapsulation, inheritance, polymorphism, and abstraction.

+## classes Overview